 Throughout the internship, Marina learnt the value of communication, which she feels is sometimes underestimated.
 “Communicating in a different language can be challenging because of the language itself but also because of the different culture encountered”, says Marina.
 Marina learnt a lot about the Maya, the Nahuatl, the Zapotec and Mixtecan cultures and languages, their traditions and their vision of the world.
 Marina places great value in communication, presentation and team working skills, especially when dealing with different cultural backgrounds, education levels and disciplines (farmers, extensionists, researchers, agronomists, biochemists, food scientists, etc).
 She found it quite challenging at times during the internship as she found many areas for improvement for better communication and team work in the project.

-One challenge of the internship was that Marina felt that her self-confidence was tested as she was frequently placed to merely observe, meaning her full abilities and potential weren’t used as best as they could have been.
+One challenge of the internship was that Marina felt that her full abilities and potential weren’t always used as best as they could have been.
 “I found this frustrating at times but it was a good opportunity to reflect on my role as a DTP PhD student and to appreciate the incredible support and trust I am given every day”, reflects Marina.

 Marina feels that she is now more confident at conducting her PhD research and is better at managing her time, as well as being more open to new ideas and activities.
 In terms of her career aspirations the placement has confirmed Marina’s desire to remain within academia but she feels it has enhanced her professional networks.